 Greater Depth – Working at greater depth within the expected standard, with a strong understanding of the curriculum.

-Attainment in Year 2 showed improvements from 2016.
-St Nicholas performance was above the LA in every subject area and in some by wide margins most notably so in Reading and Mathematics.
-Attainment was also above our high achieving local authority in all areas at Greater Depth also.
+Attainment in Year 2 showed improvements in those working at greater depth from 2016 and 2017.
+St Nicholas performance was above the LA in every subject area and in some by wide margins most notably so in Reading and Mathematics for two years running.

 ||Greater Depth Standard